-In developing the PY2024 AAP, a series of virtual and in-person public hearings were held by each of the counties and HHFDC to solicit input on housing and homeless needs and priorities.
+In developing the PY2024 AAP, a series of virtual and in-person public hearings were held by each county and HHFDC to solicit input on housing and homeless needs and priorities.
 Public hearing notices were published in regional newspapers and in the Honolulu Star-Advertiser (a newspaper of general circulation) in August, September, and October 2023 and virtual public hearings were held from August 2023 through October 2023.
 A summary of comments received at the hearings is shown in the attached "State of Hawaii Exhibit B" and in Table 4, below.

-On March 8, 2024, HHFDC published a public notice to solicit comments on the draft PY2024 APP.
-The public notice and copies of the draft AAP are available for review at public libraries, the housing offices of the counties of Hawaii, Honolulu, Kauai, and Maui, HHFDC, and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
-Interested parties may contact HHFDC staff to request a copy by mail.
-Public comments will be accepted through April 7, 2024.
+On March 8, 2024, HHFDC published a public notice to solicit comments on the draft PY2024 AAP.
+The public notice and copies of the draft AAP are available for review at public libraries, the county housing agencies, HHFDC, and on HHFDC's website at www.hawaii.gov/dbedt/hhfdc.
+Interested parties were provided the option to contact HHFDC to request a paper copy.
+Public comments were accepted through April 7, 2024.